-Music composer Khayyam passes away
+Veteran music composer Khayyam passes away

 Mumbai, Aug 19: Veteran music composer Mohammed Zahur 'Khayyam' Hashmi, passed away in Mumbai on Monday due to a cardiac arrest.
 He was 92.